 Enhanced Care Coordination

 We are a nonprofit technology and collaboration catalyst that works with a wide range of partners in San Diego County to transform care delivery.
-With initial funding from an Innovation Grant from Alliance Healthcare Foundation, CIE is strengthening the governance structure, developing the leadership, validating demand amongst collaborative partners, and defining business and technical requirements to effectively and safely share sensitive data across stakeholders in the social and health services arena.
+With initial funding from an Innovation Grant from Alliance Healthcare Foundation, CIE has created the governance structure, validated demand amongst collaborative partners, and implemented the business, technical and regulatory capabilities to effectively and safely share sensitive data across stakeholders in the social and health services arena.

 The following organizations are active in the CIE network and others will be added soon.
 Beginning in July 2014, these organizations will be able to view client information from multiple organizations to enchance care coordination: